 OECD Home › Tax › More News

-Pakistan has joined the Global Forum on Transparency and Exchange of Information for Tax Purposes.
-As the 111th member of the Global Forum, it will participate in the peer review process which encourages all countries to adopt effective exchange of information in tax matters.
+Azerbaijan and the Kingdom of Lesotho have joined the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+As the 119th and 120th members of the Global Forum, they will participate in the peer review process which encourages all countries to adopt effective exchange of information in tax matters.

 This book deals with two issues.
 The first concerns the various measurement of fiscal decentralization in general and their usefulness for policy analysis.
 The second and more specific issue concerns the taxonomy of intergovernmental grants and the limits of the current classifications.

 Global solutions are needed to ensure that tax systems do not unduly profit multinational enterprises, leaving citizens and small businesses with bigger tax bills.

 On 19 October 2012, the OECD Committee on Fiscal Affairs released for public comment a revised discussion draft on tax treaty issues related to emissions permits and credits.
 The OECD has now published the comments received on this revised discussion draft.